CMPSC310-AlleghenyCollege-Fall2021/lab03/README.md

 ### Text Generation using Tensorflow

 **Once you have the relevant data, you are to use `tensorflow` and a machine learning algorithm of your choice that is based on the idea of neural networks to automatically generate synopsis for a science fiction show.** While your generated text does not need to be structurally or grammatically correct, it should produce some phrases that can be used to extract meaning of what the episode of a show might be about.
+You should run experiments to evaluate and improve your implementation.

 There are many examples and tutorials for generating text using `tensorflow`.
 There are also some existing projects that provide tools to automatically generate text.
 For example, [textgenrnn project](https://github.com/minimaxir/textgenrnn) uses recurrent neural network and allow you to train the model on new text relatively easily (see basic example code in the repository).
 A more recent approach is to use unsupervised learning, `tensorflow` and neural networks to create an AI-based text-generation model, called GPT, which is trained on huge amounts of text all around the internet. [gpt-2 simple](https://github.com/minimaxir/gpt-2-simple) is a Python package which provides many functionalities for model management and generation control, allowing you to easily fine tune GPT-2 on your text.